vcmi/vcmi/docs/modders/Map_Objects/Rewardable.md

   }
 ],

-// (VCMI 1.2) If true, hero can not move to visitable tile of the object and will access this object from adjacent tile (e.g. Treasure Chest)
+// If true, hero can not move to visitable tile of the object and will access this object from adjacent tile (e.g. Treasure Chest)
 "blockedVisitable" : true,

 // Message that will be shown if there are no applicable awards